-- Blank Park Zoo – tall, rolling cage 3x3x6 with shelves and a crate or box for a hidey hole.
-Our female liked to curl up in blankets and towels.
+- Blank Park Zoo: Enclosure is a tall, rolling cage 3x3x6 with shelves and a crate/box for hiding.
+One female liked to curl up in blankets and towels.

-- Heat lamps are provided at temperaturs of 25 F or lower.
-At temperatures of 35 F we provide extra bedding material (towels for our off exhibit animals, leaves for our on exhibit animals).
-Our opossums are provided with a nest box that is about 4 feet long to enable to choose to sleep directly under the heat or away from it.
+- Zoo Atlanta: Heat lamps are provided at temperatures of 25 F or lower.
+At temperatures of 35 F, extra bedding materials provided (towels for behind the scenes animals, leaves for on-habitat animals).
+Opossums are provided with a nest box that is about 4 feet long to provide choice to sleep directly under the heat or away from it.
 At temperatures of 85 F and above, opossums are provided with a frozen water bottle wrapped in a towel.

-- We provide mulch substrate that is turned 3-4 times per week depending on weather.
+- Zoo Atlanta: Use mulch substrate (turning it 3-4 times per week depending on weather) or dry deck material.

 - In the wild, the majority of the diet is invertebrates (including ticks) and carrion.
-Virginia Opossums also eat lizards, frogs, mice, rats, rabbits, invertebrates, carrion, fruits, nuts, seeds, and grasses.
+Virginia Opossums also eat lizards, frogs, mice, rats, young rabbits, fruits, nuts, seeds, and grasses.

 - 0.1 Virginia Opossum